 The natural fiber in the formula helps indoor cats stay regulated.
 The kibble is somewhat larger than other brands.
 So, if you have a kitty that has trouble chewing, it may not be the best option for them.

 We, as humans owned by our cats, must satisfy their tastes and make sure they’re healthy simultaneously.
 The two can be hard to blend sometimes.
 It seems the tastier the food, the worse it is for your feline.
-So, how do you combine the two to create the purr-fect dry kibble diet?
+So, how do you combine the two to create the purr-fect best dry cat food diet?

 First, you need to understand a bit about your cat’s digestive system, so you know just what they need to thrive.
 Each cat will have a different palette and appetite, but there are some common denominators across the board.
 Let’s discuss the ins and outs of cat nutrition.

-Cats only eat meat.
-They are entirely carnivorous creatures.
+Cats eat mostly meat.
+They are obligate carnivorous creatures, meaning their diet should consist of at least 70% meat.
 Sure, it may seem like some cats want to take a bite out of everything you’re snacking on.
-But outside of meat and water, a cat’s body can’t digest other food properly.
+But a cat’s body does much better on a mostly meat-diet.

 Of course, when you buy a bag of dry kibble, you’re going to see added ingredients that aren’t meat.
 That’s because house cats can’t simply go hunt every time they’re hungry to satisfy their need.
 So each recipe is crafted to give your pet a well-rounded eating experience according to their lifestyle.